Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.02).

-- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (164 total, 1.3 per game).
+- Yankees pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- King (3-5) starts for the Yankees, his third of the season.

-- His last time out was on Thursday against the Washington Nationals, when the righty went 2 2/3 innings, surrendering no earned runs while allowing only one hit.
+- His last time out was on Friday against the Tampa Bay Rays, when the righty threw 7 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.